zwong91/LiveAudio/README.md

-# rt-audio
+# Live-Audio

-Welcome to the rt-audio repository!
+Welcome to the Live-Audio repository!
 This project hosts two exciting applications leveraging advanced audio understand and speech generation models to bring your audio experiences to life:

 **Voice Chat** :  This application is designed to provide an interactive and natural chatting experience, making it easier to adopt sophisticated AI-driven dialogues in various settings.